bonina/bonina.github.io/_posts/software/2021/2021-04-31-setup-unbound-a-validating-recursive-caching-dns-resolver.md

 <p class="message">sudo apt install unbound</p>

 During the installation process some error messages may appear.
 This is normal since there is no configuration file present in the system and thus Unbound will not be able to start.
-To proceed in generating the Unbound configuration file, create "example.conf" in the following directory:
+To proceed in generating the Unbound configuration file, create "unbound.conf" in the following directory:

 <p class="message">/etc/unbound/unbound.conf.d/</p>